11 Best Paprika Substitute Options: Your Complete Guide to Paprika

 What to know: Chipotle powder is spicy instead of sweet.
 If your paprika recipe can work with a hotter Tex-Mex flavor, it can be a good substitute for regular or smoked paprika.

-Chipotle powder (made from smoke-dried jalapeños) has a smoky taste but is earthier with a higher heat level than both regular and hot smoked paprika.
+Chipotle powder (made from smoke-dried jalapeños) has a smoky taste but is earthier with a higher heat than regular, hot smoked paprika.

-For context, hot paprika is usually no more than 500 Scoville heat units, while chipotle powder can get up to the 8,000 range on the Scoville scale (a scale that ranks the spiciness of chili peppers).
+For context, hot paprika is usually no more than 500 Scoville heat units, while chipotle powder can reach the 8,000 range on the Scoville scale (a scale that ranks the spiciness of chili peppers).

 Chipotle powder is also a deeper red than paprika, without the brightness regular or Hungarian paprika can offer—so it may also alter the color of your recipe.